 - Monaco editor, which powers VS Code is also beloved and very popular, which makes our editor instantly familiar to many.

-Disabling TypeScript syntax checking can lead to bugs and typos that you will only discover at runtime that otherwise could have been caught during compilation.
-We strongly discourage using this mode.
+Disabling TypeScript syntax checking can lead to bugs and typos at runtime that otherwise could have been caught during compilation.
+We strongly encourage you to use the syntax-checking aid.

 In addition to auto-complete suggestions, the TypeScript option enables syntax checking and an import suggestion [link to the same as above] feature, which cannot be enabled without syntax checking.
 This is the default option for all new workspaces, except for workspaces that are created from templates, which default to TypeScript Strict mode.